-We understand that your pets are a part of your family and that they age faster than you.
-With annual or bi-annual exams, we aim to detect and treat conditions at their earliest stages.
-During the exam, you can discuss your pet’s health and address any concerns about an existing condition.
-It is important to note any physical or behavioral changes and let the veterinarian know during the visit.
+We understand that your pets are a part of your family and that they age faster than you!
+Medical conditions and illnesses will also progress at a much more rapid pace.
+With annual or bi-annual exams, we can detect and treat conditions at their earliest stages.

 Wellness exams include:

-- Lab work including blood, urine, and fecal analysis
+- Lab work which may include blood, urine, and fecal analysis

 Puppies, Kittens, and Senior Pet Wellness

+Preventive care at every stage is the key to living a long and healthy life.
 Puppies and kittens are more prone to disease and parasitic infections due to a less developed immune system.
 During the exam, we will assess their health and check for signs of congenital or inherited diseases.
-For the first few months, we recommend that puppies and kittens visit us more frequently to complete all their course of vaccinations.
+For the first few months, puppies and kittens need to visit us more frequently to complete all their vaccinations.

 Senior pets are more likely to develop an age-related illness and can require more frequent care than younger animals.
 Elderly pets should visit us twice a year and have lab work done during at least one visit.